pytbyte/alx-pre_course/README.md

-nothing important yet
-something is about to happen bot giveup.
+nothing important yet but something is about to happen bot giveup.